-We utilise a variety of technologies to route trains according to the timetable or immediate need.
-Digital computer-based train control and routing systems are used for all new signalling schemes.
+A variety of technologies are used to route trains and reflect the age of the signalling as well as timetable and control needs.
+Digital computer-based train control and routing systems have been in use since the 1980s.
 Whilst most of these systems have the ability to set routes automatically, their functionality is limited.
-Traffic management systems which are currently being implemented, manage large areas of the railway and are able to manage trains more strategically.
-They enable timetable and operational plans to be altered and provide decision-support facilities to operators.
+Traffic management systems which are currently being implemented, manage large areas of the railway and are able to route trains more strategically.
+They enable timetable and operational plans to be altered in real-time and provide decision-support facilities to operators.
 Signalling systems still ensure trains are run safely and carry out the routing required.